danionescu0/docker-flask-mongodb-example/README.md

 # CRUD service

-The user collections contains _id which is the userid, a name and a email:
+CRUD stands for create, read, update, delete operations.
+I've written a demo for these operations on a collections of users.
+A user has a userid, name and email fields.

 * PUT request, this request will add a user with a userid, name and email: